Code-Institute-Submissions/Ferdosull-Milestone_Project_02/README.md

 ![](assets/readme_images/README.002.png)

-The wire-frames I found were very useful this time around.
-I had envisioned doing a top 10 campsites, as can be seen in the wire-frame, but the workload was too much to try and fit into the time frame before submission.
-The code (JavaScript Object) has been left in such a way that five more could be added at a later date, at the clients request.
+The wire-frames I found to be very useful this time around.
+I had envisioned doing a top 10 campsites, as can be seen in the wire-frames above, but the workload was too much to try and fit into the time frame before submission.
+The code (JavaScript "campsite" Object) has been left in such a way that five or ten more locations could be added at a later date, at the clients request.
 <br/><br/>

 ### Pop up Modal <a name="pop_modal"></a>